About Kate Markland

 The Adventures of Gabriel

-Kate and her son Gabriel are the creator of The Adventures of Gabriel children's book series.
-When schools began using Gabriel stories in classrooms, she documented what was happening, leading to the research that became StoryQuest.
+Kate and her son Gabriel created The Adventures of Gabriel book series.
+When schools began using Gabriel's stories in classrooms, Kate documented what happened.
+That research became StoryQuest™.Â

 Learn more about The Adventures of Gabriel →